A Message to Garcia

 “Classroom” sounds like a harmless enough word.
 Sparks images of chairs and desks and chalkboards.

-You will learn by doing something you hate—failing.
+You will learn by doing something you hate in our entrepreneurship classes—failing.
 But you will win by not making the same mistakes in the real world and learn how to put your entrepreneurial training to work.

 Study Groups are like prototypes for class.
 You’ll arrive at Study Group each morning fully prepared to stand in the shoes of the case’s entrepreneur.
 Your group will choose a peer to open the case, and for over an hour you’ll describe and defend your positions with them.
 If you haven’t prepared, it’ll show.